 Q. What type of mountain bike is best for this holiday?

 A. A good quality full suspension mountain bike with 150mm travel front and rear will be ideal for this mountain bike holiday.
 The terrain you will be riding is rough and rocky, and is much better enjoyed on a full suspension bike.
 We also recommend tubeless tyres to reduce the chance of punctures.
 We can arrange bike hire for you for the duration of your trip; please let us know if you would like to rent a bike in Scotland.

 Q. What clothes and kit should I bring?

 A. The weather in Scotland is changeable at any time of the year, so you must make sure that you have a waterproof jacket that you can ride in, and you should also bring plenty of layers of breathable clothing to ensure that you are always warm enough and can remove a layer if you get too hot.
 You should bring cycling shorts/trousers, gloves, a warm jacket for the evenings, padded undershorts, and specific shoes for cycling.
 We would also recommend bringing elbow and knee pads for some of the trails.
-Read the full kit list to find out what you need to pack for mountain biking in Torridon and Skye, Scotland.
+Read the full kit list to find out what you need to pack for your mountain biking vacation in Scotland.

 Booking your mountain biking adventure in Torridon + Skye with us couldn’t be simpler: